Rjesh2006/GENERAL_keyword.md/Cloud_computing.md

 8.***Cloud Provider***

 An organization or business that offers access to cloud computing services, generally for a fee.
-Examples of cloud providers include AWS, Azure, and
+Examples of cloud providers include AWS, Azure, and google cloud etc.

 9.***Consumption-based***